 2nd You will need to fill out the two forms from Vic Roads as described above

 3rd You will need a road worthy from a licenced mechanic

 4th We require dated photographs of the vehicle: each side, back front, instruments showing speedometer and numbers eg. vin, engine etc.

 Once you have all of these you can present your paperwork to the club to be signed and then you forward or

 present yourself to an office of Vic Roads for processing.
 It is not necessary to present your vehicle.

-For a one stop shop Hartwell Life Member and former racer David Andersen runs a mechanical shop for cars and Bikes in Bayswater.
-Dave and son Matt are licensed Roadworthy dealers.
-Dave is also able to accept memberships and sign your Vic Roads forms.
+For a one stop shop Hartwell Life Member and former racer David Andersen runs a mechanical shop with his son Matt, for cars and Bikes in Bayswater.
+Both Dave and Matt are licensed Roadworthy dealers and are able to accept memberships and sign your Vic Roads forms.

-For an appointment call Andersen Mechanical, 2/2 Barry Street, Bayswater on PH: 0490 084 505 during business hours only (not available Mondays).
+For an appointment call Andersen Mechanical, 2/2 Barry Street, Bayswater PH: 9720 8290 during business hours (not available Mondays).